apigee/apijam/Module-1/Labs/Lab 1/README.md

 You have a requirement to create a reverse proxy for taking requests from the Internet and forward them to an existing service.
 You have decided to follow a design first approach & built a reusable component, a specification which can be used to build API Proxies, generate API documentation, generate API test cases, etc., using OpenAPI Specification format.
 You would like to generate an Apigee API Proxy by using the OpenAPI Specification (Swagger) instead of building the API Proxy from scratch.

-# How can Apigee Edge help?
+# How can Apigee API Management help?

-Apigee Edge enables you to quickly expose services as APIs.
+Apigee enables you to quickly expose services as APIs.
 You do this by creating an [**API proxy**](https://docs.apigee.com/api-platform/fundamentals/understanding-apis-and-api-proxies#whatisanapiproxy), which provides a facade for the service that you want to expose, such as existing API endpoints, generic HTTP services, or applications (such as Node.js).
 The API proxy decouples your service implementation from the API endpoint that developers consume.
 This shields developers from future changes to your services.
 As you update services, developers, insulated from those changes, can continue to call the API uninterrupted.
-On Apigee Edge, the API Proxy is also where runtime policy configuration is applied for API Management capabilites.
+On Apigee, the API Proxy is also where runtime policy configuration is applied for API Management capabilites.
 For further information, please see: [Understanding APIs and API Proxies](https://docs.apigee.com/api-platform/fundamentals/understanding-apis-and-api-proxies#whatisanapiproxy).

 ![image alt text](./media/ProxyToBackendWithFlows_v3.png)

-Apigee Edge also supports the [**OpenAPI specification**](https://swagger.io/specification/) out of the box, allowing you to auto-generate API Proxies.
-Apigee Edge has a built-in OpenAPI specification editor & store which you can use to design and maintain your OpenAPI specifications.
+Apigee also supports the [**OpenAPI specification**](https://swagger.io/specification/) out of the box, allowing you to auto-generate API Proxies.
+Apigee has a built-in OpenAPI specification editor & store which you can use to design and maintain your OpenAPI specifications.

 ![image alt text](./media/OASEditor.png)

 In this lab, we will see how to
-* design an OpenAPI specification for an existing HTTP service and store it within the Apigee Edge platform, and
+* design an OpenAPI specification for an existing HTTP service and store it within the Apigee platform, and
 * create an API proxy, that routes inbound requests to the existing HTTP service.

 # Pre-requisites